 Regrets always come last.
 But that does not necessarily mean that all hope is lost, far from it.
 You should work closely with your

-to ensure that your prognosis becomes better and better with each passing day.
+skin cancer surgeon to ensure that your prognosis becomes better and better with each passing day.

 Join in and share your experience or story.
 How?

 Simply click here to go to Skin Cancer Encounters and Survival Stories